bigyanadk07/BuyMeaTea/README.md

-# Buy Me A Tea
+# Buy Me A Chiya

-Buy Me a Tea is a platform that allows creators, artists, developers, writers, and other professionals to receive support and donations
+Buy Me a Chiya is a platform that allows creators, artists, developers, writers, and other professionals to receive support and donations